percona/pmm/docs/install-pmm/install-pmm-client/connect-database/haproxy.md

   2. After HAProxy is running (default address <http://localhost:8404/metrics>) you can add it to PMM.
   3. Use the `haproxy` alias to enable HAProxy metrics monitoring.

-- There is already a PMM Agent instance running.
+- There is already a pmm-agent instance running.

 - This node has been configured using the `pmm-admin config` command.